-If you intend to conduct your research within any of the four Edmonton-area school districts that are part of CAP, you must submit a CAP Application after obtaining U of A ethics approval.
+If you intend to conduct your research within any of the five Edmonton-area school districts that are part of CAP, you must submit a CAP Application* after obtaining U of A ethics approval.

-It is recommended that you check district web sites for district priorities and school programming information.
+It is recommended that you check the district websites for district priorities and school programming information.

 All researchers working with children in Edmonton Public require a Police Information Check.
 This must be submitted to the district prior to receipt of their approval.
 Do not include it in your application to the Associate Dean, Research.

 Edmonton Public reviews applications five times a year.
-To meet district review timelines, note the following deadlines to the Associate Dean, Research:
+To meet district review timelines, note the following deadlines to the Associate Dean, Research for 2020-2021: